manalisiddharthshah/manalisiddharthshah/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Next
+- 🔭 I’m currently working on PHP,Drupal,Laravel,Wordpress,CodeIgniter,React.js,Next.js
-- 🌱 I’m currently learning Elastic Search, Data Science
+- 🌱 I’m currently learning Next.js
 - 👯 I’m looking to collaborate with people who are looking forward in this things
-- 🤔 I’m looking for help with data science pathway.
-- 💬 Ask me about Java
+- 💬 Ask me about PHP
-- 📫 How to reach me: skype : karshil_2309
+- 📫 How to reach me: skype : https://www.linkedin.com/in/manali-shah-b29166173/
-- 😄 Pronouns: One Developer Army
-- ⚡ Fun fact: I hate early morning...
+- ⚡ Fun fact: I Love early morning...

 <a href="https://dev.to/karshil2309">